raphait/kotlin-functional-kubs/README.md

 * 123425 produces 4, because both 2s match each other, but no other digit has a match.
 * 123123 produces 12.
 * 12131415 produces 4.
-What is the solution to your new captcha?

-## How do I make changes to the code?

-Mention where to find the function.

-Also intellij setup

-## How do I test my solution?

-Run:
+**Open `src/main/kotlin/functionalkubs/Part2.kt` and implement the captcha() method to make the tests pass.**

+Protip: you can run the test suite for part 1 only with:

 ```
-./gradlew test
+./gradlew test --tests functionalkubs.Part2Test
 ```

 # References